 This exercise is used to encourage confidence using the internet by watching a simple exercise in a simulated environment.

-You've learnt how to tap, swipe and enter text.
+You've learnt how to tap, scroll, swipe and enter text.

 With these simple controls, you could start using a touchscreen today.